 My Air Conditioner Smells Like Urine

-My Air Conditioner Smells Like Burning Plastic
+Your AC Smells Like Burning Plastic

-My Air Conditioner Smells Like Gas
+The Air Conditioning Smells Like Gas

-Why My Air Conditioner Smells Like Fish
+Your AC Smells Like Fish

-Another potential cause of the smell could be a dead animal or other biological material stuck in the air conditioning system.
+Another potential cause of the smell could be a dead animal or other biological material stuck inside the air conditioning system.
 This often can happen if an animal such as a mouse or bird becomes trapped inside the unit and dies.

 Why My Air Conditioner Smells Like Vinegar

-My Air Conditioner Smells Like Chemicals
+Your AC Smells Like Chemicals

 If the smell of chemicals is coming from your air conditioning unit, it could be due to a refrigerant leak.
 If the refrigerant leaks, it can create a chemical aroma that people sometimes describe as smelling like chemicals or paint thinner, vinegar or acetone.